-Joining a fraternity or sorority is a great way to enhance the collegiate experience by providing opportunities to develop important academic and leadership skills as well as a strong sense of belonging.
-All Greek organizations were founded on the principles of brotherhood and sisterhood and nurturing positive personal development
+Joining a fraternity or sorority is a great way to enhance your University of Wisconsin-Platteville collegiate experience.
+It can provide opportunities to develop important academic and leadership skills as well as a strong sense of belonging.
+All Greek organizations were founded on the principles of brotherhood and sisterhood and nurturing positive personal development.

-Greek Life staff is dedicated to assisting in creating a positive living, learning and governing environment for students interested in Greek Life.
+Greek Life staff are dedicated to assisting in creating a positive living, learning, and governing environment for students interested in Greek life.
 The focus is on:

 - Membership recruitment and development